 Opens the FlashFreeze Hardware Settings dialog box.
-For more information on the FlashFreeze mode for SmartFusion2 see the SmartFusion2 Low Power User's Guide.
+For more information on the FlashFreeze mode see the SmartFusion2 and IGLOO2 Low Power Design User's Guide.

 The fabric SRAMs can be put into a Suspend Mode or a Sleep Mode.
 This applies to both the Large SRAM (LSRAM) instances of RAM1xK18 and the Micro SRAM (uSRAM) instances of RAM64x18.
 These SRAMs are grouped in rows in Libero® System-on-Chip (SoC) devices uRAM/LSRAM State